Relativistically-strong electromagnetic waves in magnetized plasmas: Relativistically nonlinear CP waves in magnetized plasma

-Above, we considered a case of constant $a_0(\om) \equiv a_0$, and hence increasing waves' \Ef\ $E_w(\om) \propto \om $).
+Above, we considered a case of constant $a_0(\om) \equiv a_0$, and hence increasing waves' \Ef\ $E_w(\om) \propto \om $.
 We found that \Alfven waves dispersion terminates at $E_w \sim B_0$.
-Next, we discuss generation properties of the dispersion relation, and repeat calculations for fixed $\eta_B = E_w/B_0$.
-Qualitatively, they remain the same as for fixed $a_0$.
+Next, we discuss generation properties of the dispersion relation, and repeat calculations for arbitrary $\eta_w = E_w/B_0$.